The Weardale Museum

 We have a single disabled access toilet downstairs.
 To avoid queues we recommend a toilet stop before visiting the Museum.

 Group leaders should inform us beforehand of any special needs and we will do our best to provide an enjoyable and worthwhile visit.
 Access for wheelchairs is provided from the door by the main road and we can remove furniture to provide better access for wheelchair users.
-Two downstairs rooms and the chapel are accessible, and some of the upstairs galleries can be viewed on our downstairs computer.
+Two downstairs rooms and the chapel are accessible, and some of the upstairs galleries can be viewed in our big books.
 Stewards will, where possible, bring items downstairs.
 There are a number of chairs sited around the building for elderly visitors to take a rest.
 The Tapestry is upstairs.

 Our charge of £3 includes a talk in the chapel.
 To avoid queuing it is helpful if payment can be made by cheque to “The Weardale Museum” or if entrance fees have been collected beforehand.